-Am I inside or outside of IR35?
+Am I Inside or Outside IR35?

 It can be difficult to obtain a clear-cut determination.
-One reasons for this is that the cornerstone of the assessment is based on 'Supervision, Direction and Control' (SDC), which can be relatively subjective.
+One reason for this is that the cornerstone of the assessment is based on 'Supervision, Direction and Control' (SDC), which can be relatively subjective.
 However, you are able to get an indication of your status by looking at the most commonly tested factors.

-If the majority of answers to the following questions about the assignment is 'Yes', the more likely an individual is to fall inside IR35 and therefore be deemed as a 'disguised employee' of the End Client:
+If the majority of answers to the following questions about the assignment is 'yes', the more likely an individual is to fall inside IR35 and therefore be deemed as a 'disguised employee' of the End Client: